-- A. Horses with tails which have been lengthened with hair to hair attachments, in compliance with Rule(s) 3163 D, will not be allowed to exhibit in the Color Class. - B. Purity of color is desirable and the presence of dark hairs will lower color score; - C. Horses must not show evidence of bleached manes or tails or evidence of enhancement by the use of white powders, sprays or other whitening products.
+A. Horses with tails which have been lengthened with hair to hair attachments, in compliance with Rule(s) 3163 D, will not be allowed to exhibit in the Color Class.

+B. Purity of color is desirable and the presence of dark hairs will lower color score;

+C. Horses must not show evidence of bleached manes or tails or evidence of enhancement by the use of white powders, sprays or other whitening products.
 Judge(s) should handle each mane and tail to ensure no such enhancements have been used.
-These will result in disqualification. - D. All Palominos shall have natural tails. - E. Manes shall be at least two (2) inches long and lie smoothly on the side of the horse's neck. - 3373.
+These will result in disqualification.

+D. All Palominos shall have natural tails.

+E. Manes must be at least two (2) inches long and lie smoothly on the side of the horse's neck.
+Roached manes are prohibited.

+3373.
 Class Divisions.
 This class may be open to horses from all divisions, or it may be divided into color class, ST Division; and color class, PT Division.

+A. This class will be open to horses of all ages and will be divided into Open, Amateur and Youth divisions.